statamic/docs/content/collections/docs/taxonomies.md

 ## Routing

-Taxonomy routes are automatically created for you.
+Taxonomy routes are automatically created for you **if the corresponding view exists**.

 - **Global Taxonomy Details**
   - Display the details of the taxonomy, so you can list the terms.